Research Associate Cardiovascular Medicine

 Department: Medicine/Cardiovascular Medicine

-● As a search associate, he/she will present data at departmental seminars and scientific meetings, prepare manuscripts, and contribute preliminary data for grant proposals.
+- As a Research associate/Scientist, he/she will present data at departmental seminars and scientific meetings, prepare manuscripts, and contribute preliminary data for grant proposals.

 Supervise laboratory technicians/assistants and student trainees in experimental design and data analysis of a variety of projects.

-Send inquiries containing a cover letter, CV with list of publications and contact information for three references to CVRI@case.edu.
+Send inquiries containing a cover letter, CV with list of publications and contact information for three references to CVRI@case.edu and firstname.lastname@example.org.
 All applications should be submitted to both email addresses.